b13nxx/futuristic-language/README.md

 # Name of the Language

 I haven't decided what to name it yet.
 However, I have a few possibilities in mind.
-I actually want it to be named when the first version of the language is released.
+I actually want it to be named when the first stable version of the language is released.
 It's gonna be interesting :)

 # Core Values